amirardalan9473/objdetrep/report.md

 # DETR: End-to-End Object Detection with Transformers

 This is a new method produced by Facebook AI.
-To give some background, Transformers are a new class of Neural NEtwork architectures originally designed to replace recurrent neural networks.
+To give some background, Transformers are a new class of Neural Network architectures originally designed to replace recurrent neural networks.
 The original application was intended for the Natural Language Processing ***NLP*** tasks.
 The transformer architecture was developed to capture attention.
 What do we mean by it? let's consider an example.
 Take the following sentence.
 > John enjoyed reading his book.
 Over the weekend with nothing planned and lockdowns in place, **he** decided to finish the **task** at hand.